yuriaps/linux_basic_course/readme.md

 Use `sed` to remove `DELETE` from the text, redirect the stdo to `file_2`.
 Check

 Lvl4:
-The same as previous, but modify on the fly `file_1`.
+The same as previous, but modify `file_1` on the fly.
 Check

 Lvl5:
 Use `find` to locate the file with 8 bytes